The Art and Soul of Northern Vietnam with David Julian

 Join Dave and his expert guiding partners for a unique photography journey into the art and soul of Northern Vietnam.

 Our focus will be to capture the beauty of the land and the spirit of its people in an exciting range of locations.
 With our patient guidance, photographers will learn new skills in seeing, active composition and connecting with locals.
-We’ll tour Vietnam’s wildly-colorful street markets, expansive valleys, terraced fields, island-rimmed bays, ancient fishing villages, plus spontaneous discoveries along the way.
-Our bilingual guides will help us access and create storytelling photographs of street vendors, artisans, performers, fishermen and remote ethnic tribal villagers.
+We’ll tour Vietnam’s chaotic streets, colorful markets, remote tribal villages, expansive valleys, terraced fields, plus spontaneous discoveries along the way.
+Our bilingual guides will help us access and create storytelling photographs of street vendors, artisans, performers and hill tribes.

 2023 Tour Images